artsandmetaphysics/goodlifeodyssey/_documents/the-future-of-art.md

 The definition of "art" is subjective, and an art lover may have a broader view than the typical person.
 I believe it is insightful to understand what is generally meant when people use the word "art."
 Further, I believe that the future of art lies in the broadening of this definition.

 I enjoy looking at sunsets, but is a sunset art?
 Is a pattern of ant tunnels art?
-One could call the ants artists---or are only humans allowed to be artists?
+One could call the ants artists—or are only humans allowed to be artists?
 While washing dishes, I may cause startling and beautiful patterns to form in the soap bubbles.
 I pause to look at them, and I find them beautiful.
 Most people do not consider sunsets, ant tunnels, or accidentally created soap bubbles patterns to be art.
 Thus I suggest that for something to be art a concious being must have created it.

 I enjoy the taste of cheap New York pizza.
 While the pizza is consciously and intentionally created, most people do not consider the pizza-maker an artist and the pizza art.
 Why not?
 Is it the transience of the pizza?
-Or how it is experienced---by an individual, in an irreproducible manner?
+Or how it is experienced—by an individual, in an irreproducible manner?
 Is it because too little effort was put into its creation?
-Or perhaps it is because the senses of taste, smell, and feeling---the crunch and swirl of masticated pizza in your mouth---is inferior to the senses of vision and hearing?
+Or perhaps it is because the senses of taste, smell, and feeling—the crunch and swirl of masticated pizza in your mouth—is inferior to the senses of vision and hearing?
 We will consider each of these objections in turn, beginning with the last.

-I see no reason why the lower senses---taste, smell, and feeling---can not join hearing and sight as senses capable of appreciating art.
+I see no reason why the lower senses—taste, smell, and feeling—can not join hearing and sight as senses capable of appreciating art.

 The ears and eyes produce sensory information at a higher rate than our tongue, nose, or the sensory organs of feeling.
 One could say they have higher bandwidth.
 For this reason, the lower senses are less interesting to the artist.
 The space of possible "touch sensations" and "taste sensations" is smaller than the space of "visual sensations" or "audible sensations", so there is less room for artistic expression and exploration.